Frequently Asked Questions

 Hopefully this helps a bit.
 My calendar does open up in January to underclassmen though I encourage parents and students to have these conversations with their child's counselor.
 Our counselors all understand the value of rigorous coursework for highly selective admissions and also can talk with their students about their feelings regarding course selection.
 If underclassman parents/students do want to meet with me during second semester, they can call Mary Armstrong, the CCRC Secretary at 630-617-2472 or stop by the CCRC to set that up.

-Q: I’m a freshman in the second year of World Language at York (Spanish 2/2H, French 2/2H) and don’t want to continue in this language because I:
+Q: I’m a freshman/sophomore in the second year of World Language at York (Spanish 2/2H, French 2/2H, Italian 2/2H, Chinese 2/2H) or a sophomore/juniors in my third year of World Language at York (Spanish 3/3H, French 3/3H, Italian 3/3H, Chinese 3/3H) and don’t want to continue in this language because:

-Is it OK if I don’t take any more years of this language?
+Is it OK if I don’t take any more years of this language at York?
+How might this impact college admission?
+How might this impact the need to take a world language in college?

-A: This is the beginning of you needing to make decisions considering what is in your best long term interests, balanced with what you enjoy and want to take.
+A: These are some of the first decisions you must consider based on what is in your best long term interests, balanced with what you enjoy and want to take.
 Sometimes what you want and enjoy matches up well with your long term interests and goals.
 Sometimes it doesn’t.
 Things to consider:

 - It is important to know the difference between what colleges require and what they recommend.